Engine Compression Ratio Calculator

 How to Calculate Engine Compression Ratio

 A higher compression ratio allows the engine to output more power using the same amount of fuel, making it an important performance metric.
-Thus, higher compression ratios also allow engines to be more fuel efficient.
+Thus, higher compression ratios also allow engines to be more fuel efficient, but these engines may need fuel with a higher octane rating to operate properly.

 To calculate the compression ratio of an engine, use the following formula: